contagon/handbook/handbook/8-elders-quorum.md

 * The purposes of priesthood ordinances and blessings and how to perform them (see [chapter 18]).
 * How men and women work together to accomplish God’s work.

-For information about these topics, see “[Melchizedek Priesthood],” “[Priesthood],” and “[Women in the Church]” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For information about these topics, see “[Melchizedek Priesthood],” “[Priesthood],” and “[Women in the Church]” (Topics and Questions, topics.ChurchofJesusChrist.org).

 This instruction may occur individually or in a class held outside of regular Sunday meetings.